Optima uses two primary data sources for helping you manage costs:

-- Bill data - Bill information is collected from your public cloud provider to enable an accurate view of all of your costs across your accounts and services
+- Bill data - Bill information is collected from your public cloud provider to enable an accurate view of all of your costs across your accounts and services.
+For Azure, this also includes the EA pricesheet, marketplace charges report, and reserved instances report.

 - Usage data - Usage data is collected from RightScale Cloud Management to provide additional detail for slicing and dicing costs across many different dimensions

 This page describes how to connect bill data for Azure.
-Learn about the data sources for Cloud Analytics, how to connect bills for other clouds, and how to connect usage data.
+Learn about the data sources for Optima, how to connect bills for other clouds, and how to connect usage data.

 This page walks you through the steps to connect your Azure Enterprise Agreement to RightScale for cost reporting purposes.
+If you are part of the Azure CSP program and wish to connect your partner data to RightScale for cost reporting purposes, see Connect Azure CSP to RightScale for Cost Reporting.
 If you do not have an Azure Enterprise agreement, or want to connect to RightScale for reasons other than cost reporting, please see Add Microsoft Azure (Classic) to a RightScale Account or Register an Azure Resource Manager (ARM) account with RightScale.
+Please note the

 Click Connect to a Cloud, and select Microsoft Azure > Connect for costs (Enterprise Agreement):